 Allowance for credit losses on net investment in sales-type leases and Ground Lease receivables-Effective January 1, 2023, upon the adoption of ASU 2016-13, the Company implemented procedures to estimate its allowance for credit losses on net investment in sales-type leases and Ground Lease receivables, including unfunded commitments, using a quantitative analysis to estimate expected loss rates for its portfolio of net investment in sales-type leases and Ground Lease receivables.
 ASU 2016-13 replaced the incurred loss impairment methodology in prior GAAP with a methodology that reflects expected credit losses over the life of the investment and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The Company analyzes historical unemployment rates and historical data provided by Trepp ("Trepp") for single asset borrower loans including loan to value ratios, loss rates, timing of losses, vintage, property type and other statistics.
-The Company utilizes historical loss rates, timing of losses and unemployment rates and updates its analysis for current market conditions and reasonable and supportable forecasts of unemployment rates to develop an estimate of credit losses.
-The Company analyzes its portfolio of Ground Leases based on whether the property is a stabilized property or a development project (projects with unfunded commitments that are under development or in transition).
-The Company's development properties are assigned a higher loss rate due to the more inherent risk of deals under construction.
+The Company analyzes historical data provided by Trepp ("Trepp") for single asset borrower loans and considers comparable loan to value ratios, loss rates, timing of losses, vintage, property type and other statistics.
+The Company updates its analysis for current market conditions and reasonable and supportable forecasts of unemployment rates to develop an estimate of credit losses.
+The Company analyzes its portfolio of Ground Leases in two categories, based on whether the underlying property is a stabilized property or a development project (projects with unfunded commitments that are under development or in transition).
+The Company's development properties are assigned a higher loss rate due to the higher inherent risk of deals under construction.